 Langlands & ARithmetic GEometry Nearly Every Week

-A wide-ranging seminar meeting on Mondays 3-4pm in S17-0405.
+A wide-ranging seminar meeting on Mondays 3-4pm in S17-0405 (unless noted otherwise).

 Please contact Dave, Ian or Si Ying if you'd like to give a talk!